prodriguezsosa/ROCCA-TAD/README.md

 # ROCCA-TAD

 Below we describe the data and R scripts put together by the ROCCA text as data team.
 You can access the data using [this link](https://www.dropbox.com/sh/jrcvnsmpgdtinul/AAC_Kq6PRhZQaZf4HDPsG52da?dl=0).
+All the scripts referred to below can be found in the codes folder.

 Available corpora: